 By: Linnea Crowther

 5 years ago

-Though Rogers was born in Cincinnati, he discovered the Wild West when he moved to California in his teens.
+Though Rogers was born in Cincinnati, Ohio, he discovered the Wild West when he moved to California in his teens.
 He also discovered his calling there, while working as a fruit picker during the Great Depression and living in a campsite along with other temporary workers.
 Times were hard and the work was cruel, but Rogers discovered that everyone's spirits were raised when he played his guitar and sang in the evening as everyone sat around the campfire.
 He was inspired by the response and decided to pursue his fortune in music.

 It's not a common career trajectory—from migrant fruit-picking to hit single in just four years—but it happened to Rogers.
 The band he became a part of, the Sons of the Pioneers, captured the attention of a public that was just beginning to immortalize the mythical cowboy in music and movies.
 Their early song, "Tumbling Tumbleweeds," hit it big—and helped Rogers break into the movie biz.

-Rogers and Evans turned their big-screen success into a radio and TV phenomenon with the long-running favorite The Roy Rogers Show.
+Rogers and Evans turned their big-screen success into a radio and TV phenomenon with the long-running favorite "The Roy Rogers Show."
 The series featured cowboys and cowgirls in Wild West scenarios—but often with the surprising additions of contemporary touches like cars and telephones.

-All these years later, the western movie is still popular, with recent favorites like The Lone Ranger and Django Unchained drawing crowds.
+All these years later, the Western is still popular, with recent films like "Django Unchained" and TV shows like "Deadwood" drawing audiences.
 We can thank Rogers and his contemporaries for jump-starting the genre.